-And, my Shark Attack Cocktail combines the flavors of vodka and blue curaçao for a delicious twist on the Blue Lagoon Cocktail with a red icing rim!
+And, my Shark Bite Cocktail combines the flavors of vodka and blue curaçao for a delicious twist on the Blue Lagoon Cocktail with a red icing rim!
 And, this Strawberry Limoncello Margarita is a cocktail that should be a summer staple.

 Why You’ll Love This Recipe

 - Visually stunning: The glitter in this Blue Mermaid Water Margarita is a spectacle that is sure to impress anyone who sees it.

 - Refreshing and delicious: This cocktail combines the flavors of blue curaçao, coconut tequila, and tropical fruit juices to create a refreshing and satisfying drink that’s perfect for any occasion.